 - Binoculars

-- Camera with zoom or telephoto lens
+- A camera with a zoom or telephoto lens

-- Comfortable clothes and jacket
+- Comfortable clothes and a jacket

 - Lunch and snacks